ldbc/ldbc_snb_example_data/README.md

 ### Generating batches

-To generate batches and test them, first load the data with a `load.sh` (paramterized for your data set), then run the scripts for producing/loading the data set/batches.
+To generate batches and test them, first load the data with a `load.sh` (parameterized for your data set), then run the scripts for producing/loading the data set/batches.

 ```bash
 ./load.sh